 When Dental Insurance Covers Implants

 Dental implants falls under the periodontics category of dentistry, which is the dentistry of the gums.
-In the event that your policies mention cover for gums but does not specifically mention implants as an exclusion, you may be able to claim.
+In the event that your policies mention cover for gums but do not specifically mention implants as an exclusion, you may be able to claim.

 If this seems to be the case make sure to check it with your insurer before agreeing to any treatment plan.
 You will also need to find out what you can expect to pay out of pocket because it’s not likely that the entire treatment will be covered; there will be some additional costs to budget.